-People with a TB infection may benefit from medicine to prevent TB disease.
+People with TB infection may benefit from medicine to prevent TB disease.
 People with TB disease must complete treatment to cure the disease.
-TB drugs are free when a doctor orders them from the Health Unit.
+TB drugs are free when a doctor orders them from Public Health.

 TB is preventable, treatable, and curable!